prometheus-pve/prometheus-pve-exporter/README.rst

 Note that that the config collector results in one API call per guest VM/CT.
 It is therefore recommended to disable this collector using the `--no-collector.config` flag on big deployments.

+Scrape collectors return metrics concerning the operation of the Prometheus PVE exporter itself.
+Those metrics are available from the `/metric`.

 See the wiki_  for more examples and docs.